 Guide to working with business angels

 A business angel is someone who invests in businesses for commercial reasons, with the intention of making a profit.
 Since business angels are themselves entrepreneurs, they are well positioned to assist and support you.
-You can establish a partnership with a business angel by completing the following steps:
+Are you going to use a business angel as a financier?
+Then use the step-by-step guide working with a business angel.

 1. Make sure you have a strong pitch